Against experience: The perils of relativism

 My perception is that in the ethical domain, relativism is a lot more common than empiricism, even among intellectuals who are strong epistemological empiricists.
 I think it's particularly common for atheists to be ethical relativists because, without a divine calling, they see no alternative to living for living's sake.

 Over the past century, interest has increased in learning by doing.
 To be sure, learning a skill requires practice, and sometimes one needs a skill just to grasp a concept: for example, one can't expect to understand much of real analysis without knowing how to prove a theorem.
 Experiential education goes much further than this and has students do elaborate activities in the name of reinforcing simple ideas.
 To give a particularly silly but real example, in elementary school (in Tribeca, a well-to-do neighborhood of Lower Manhattan, in the 1990s), my class was doing a unit on Arctic wildlife.
 One of the facts we were to learn was that animals like polar bears have thick layers of fat to keep themselves warm.
-To help us learn this, we were made to smother our hands with shortening and plunge them into ice-cold water.
+To help learn this, we had to smother our hands with shortening and plunge them into ice-cold water.
 I wasn't allowed to cease this activity until I reported that my hand didn't feel cold in the water, which was frustrating not least because I knew that fat insulated against cold, the teacher knew it, and yet I still had to do this song and dance that didn't even serve an evaluative purpose.
 There's evidently no need to make somebody learn something the hard way (by trying it) if you can just tell them, as the teacher had already told me.

 Why would a teacher bust out the Crisco and ice water when they could just give a lecture?
 Some theories of education may suggest this will lead to more effective learning, such as Howard Gardner's theory of multiple intelligences (the activity would exercise bodily-kinesthetic intelligence), or the theory of learning modalities (kinesthetic learners would benefit).
 However, my (limited) understanding of educational psychology is that these theories have fared poorly in empirical tests (e.g., see Hunt, 2011, for a description of the thin support for Gardner's theory of multiple intelligences).
 I'm inclined to think that the appeal of experiential education, and hence multiple intelligences and learning modalities, is that people are more interested in experiences than in testable, practical knowledge.
-Which sounds more likely to appeal to parents to you, a school where kids read textbooks or a school where kids maintain their own ant farms and go kayaking?
+Which sounds more likely to appeal to parents of a certain mindset: a school where kids read textbooks, or a school where kids maintain their own ant farms and go kayaking?

 Experiential education may also be justified as an attempt to train not the specific skill being called upon—like maneuvering a kayak, or smothering blubber on one's hands—but much more general capacities, like critical thinking, problem-solving, self-control, teamwork, and civic responsibility.
 This seems an admirable goal.
 Critical thinking, for example, is something we do all the time, and it's obviously necessary for success in every domain of life.
 The problem is that these capacities don't, in fact, seem to be trainable, unitary skills.
 It is a general finding in psychology that skill transfer—people's capacity to apply skills gained in one domain to another domain—is astonishingly weak.
 For example, Sims and Mayer (2002) found that skill in manipulating Tetris shapes obtained from playing hours of Tetris did not transfer to similar shape-manipulating problems with shapes other than those in Tetris.
 If a change of shape is enough to make my Tetris skills useless, can I expect my Tetris skills to transfer all the way to problem-solving in some entirely unrelated domain?
 On a similar note, my training in experimental psychology has taught me how to think critically about psychology, but this knowledge doesn't help at all if I try to think critically about physics.
 If I want to know how to read a physics paper, I'll have to learn physics.